weebaruto/weeblog/_posts/2025-06-13-breakable-tools-post.markdown

 * Spend some quality time in Japan
 * Rekindle the coding vibe

 <p>My first thought was to blog about the whole experience, rushing to check out existing platforms.
 NO, lets not fall into that trap again!
-We will build something, surely we can achive that?
-Hence, I started down that age old adage of employing "Breakable Tools", something fun to do, something I am not worried about be perfect, something I can learn from.</p>
+We will build something, surely we can achive that?</p>
+<p>Hence, I started down that age old adage of employing "Breakable Tools", something fun to do, something I am not worried about be perfect, something I can learn from.</p>
 <p>It's barely a start, but I have done more check-ins in the last few weeks than the last 5+ years at work, here's hoping for many more.</p>